psugimoto/poc-ds-template/README.md

 - /evaluate - returns the precision of the model on a test dataset

-- /predict - returns a prediction when the request contains a JSON with features
+- /predict - returns a prediction when the request contains a JSON with features.
+The prediction can be: Setosa, Versicolour or Virginica

             JSON example:
             {